We may earn a commission if you sign up through our links. Learn how we make money and the numbers behind trading.

 How to Buy Non-Traded REITs

-Non-traded REITs are offered through private placement programs, which require an investor to complete an application and agree to the terms of investing in the program.
+Non-traded REITs are generally offered through broker-dealers or other investment platforms, which require an investor to complete an application and agree to the terms of investing in the program.

-The private placement structure also often requires investors to hold their investments for a certain period before being able to withdraw money from the investment.
+The structure also often requires investors to hold their investments for a certain period before being able to withdraw money from the investment.

 Investors seeking more liquidity may opt for traded REITs instead of non-traded REITs.
 In addition, there may be additional fees on non-traded REIT purchases that traded REITs do not have.